Modified Student Summer Scholar (MS3)

-The Modified S3 proposals will follow the page limit constraints of the traditional S3 and will be submitted via pdf application process.
-The Director of Undergraduate Research in collaboration with the Chair of the Undergraduate Research Council will determine selection of projects for the first year of the project based on the current S3 Rubric.
+The Modified S3 proposals will follow the page limit constraints of the traditional S3 and will be submitted via the online application system.
+The Director of Undergraduate Research and Scholarship in collaboration with the Chair of the Undergraduate Research Council will determine selection of projects for this second year of the project based on the current S3 Rubric.
 The Undergraduate Research Council will determine a formal selection process with a criteria based rubric if the program becomes base funded.

 The MS3 Award

 The Modified S3 provides the following support for scholars and mentors: